devonorourke/nhguano/docs/diversity_analyses.md

 qiime diversity alpha --i-table "$TABLE" --p-metric shannon --o-alpha-diversity alpha.vals_sh.qza
 ```

---------write sentence mentioning we started looking at all alphas, but per-sample, per-week sampling discontinuous-----------------
---------the next R script explores how we came to examine just 2016 five sites for best representation-----------------
 All `alpha.vals*qza` artifacts are available at [this directory](https://github.com/devonorourke/nhguano/data/qiime_qza/alpha).
-These files input to the [alphadiv.R](https://github.com/devonorourke/nhguano/scripts/r_scripts/alphadiv.R) script to generate the following files:
-- Static plots
-  - Boxplots of alpha diversity estimates for observed ([]()), Shannon's ([]()) and Faith's PD ([]()) measures
-  - Stacked barchart of relative abundances grouped by taxonomic Order for each group (time and site); see ([]())
-- Animations
-  - Boxplots
-  - stacked barchart
-- Statistical summaries
-  - ANOVAs for observed ([]()), Shannon's ([]()) and Faith's PD ([]()) measures
-  - TukeyHSD for observed ([]()), Shannon's ([]()) and Faith's PD ([]()) measures

---------follow up mentioning that we have 2016/2015 comparison for few sites (separate R script?)-----------------
---------follow up mentioning we calculated readth of all samples too...??-----------------
+We partitioned our analyses to focus on particular 2016 sites that contained the greatest proportion of samples across that years sampling dates (April to October).
+These `.qza` files input to the [NH_diversity.R](https://github.com/devonorourke/nhguano/scripts/r_scripts/alphadiv.R) script produce the tables and figures presented in this manuscript.

 ## Beta diversity estimates

-We relied on four communitity composition distance metrics:
+We compared community composition among two sets of samples: select 2016 samples and particular sites repeatedly sampled in 2015 and 2016.
+We assessed differences in ASV composition using four distance metrics:
 - Dice-Sorensen (unweighted abundance, unweighted phylogenetic)
 - Bray-Curtis (weighted abundance, unweighted phylogenetic)
 - Unweighted Unifrac (unweighted abundance, weighted phylogenetic)
 - Weighted Unifrac (weighted abundance, weighted phylogenetic)

 The following code was executed to generate the distance matrices.
-We then applied a Principal Coordinates Analysis for each distance matrix:
+We then applied a Principal Correspondence Analysis for each distance matrix:
 ```
 ## distance estimates
 qiime diversity beta-phylogenetic --i-table "$TABLE" --i-phylogeny "$TREE" --p-metric unweighted_unifrac --o-distance-matrix uu_dist.qza